Learn how quick and easy it is to make a mini journal using printable journal pages.

-I love to make small journals because they’re quick and easy to make and are the perfect journaling project for when you don’t have a lot of time to spare.
-Using only a few small pages you can create a lovely memory journal, or even a themed journal such as this Ancient Earth Mini-Journal that’s designed to look old and worn and a bit decayed.
+Mini journals are quick and easy to make and are the perfect project when you don’t have a lot of time to spare.
+Using only a few small pages you can create a lovely little journal.
+You could make a memory journal or even a themed journal such as this Ancient Earth Mini Journal that’s designed to look old and worn and a bit decayed.

-I was inspired to make the journal after designing these Faded and Tattered Printable Journal Pages which were the perfect background for the small stitched collages.
+I was inspired to make the journal after designing these Faded and Tattered Printable Journal Pages.
+The pages of this journal are the perfect background for the small stitched collages.
 These printable pages are designed with rusted and tattered looking edges, and faded and stained patterns on the pages.
 Using printable journal pages makes the journals go together even more quickly.

-Making a mini-journal doesn’t get any easier than this, so I hope you’re inspired to make your own!
+Making a mini journal doesn’t get any easier than this and I had a lot of fun making it.
+Because it’s so easy to put together, I hope you’re inspired to make your own!

-How to Make Your Own Ancient Earth Mini-Journals
+How to Make Your Own Ancient Earth Mini Journal

-Once printed, trim away the edges of the paper, then cut the pages in half to measure 5″ x 7″.
+Once you’ve printed the pages, trim away the edges of the paper.
+Then cut the pages in half to measure about 5″ x 7″.

-Position two pages back to back, then machine sew them together close around the edges.
-For these small mini-journals you’ll need only two or three double-sided pages.
+Position two pages back to back then machine sew them together close around the edges.
+For this small mini journal you’ll need only two or three double-sided pages.

-I also hand stitched a piece of sheer organza to the outside page around the edges to add some raw-edge fabric texture.
+To add some additional visual texture, hand stitch a piece of sheer organza to the outside page around the edges.

-To assemble the mini-journal, fold the pages in half and stack them on top of each other with the wrap-around cover underneath.
+Assemble the mini journal by folding the pages in half and stacking them on top of each other with the wrap-around cover underneath.

 To finish, wrap the cover around and wind the ribbon around the button to keep it closed.

-I hope you have fun making your own Ancient Earth Mini-Journals.
-I had so much fun making these little journals that I was inspired to go on and create the Ancient Earth Online Class which includes techniques for making a journal with rusted pages made using paints and textures, as well as a comprehensive course on rust dyeing fabrics and fibers and small metal objects.
+I had so much fun making these little journals that I was inspired to go on and create the Ancient Earth Online Class which includes techniques for making a journal with rusted pages made using paints and textures.
+Included also is a comprehensive course on rust dyeing fabrics and fibers and small metal objects.